-illustrated with copper plate engravings; MacGregor's Lectures on the
+, illustrated with copper plate engravingsLectures on the Art of Defence by Archibald MacGregor

-exercises for historical swordsmen of any background.
+These texts contain useful exercises for historical swordsmen of any background.
 In addition, Paul Wagner